the Earth's healing wisdom

 There are four special occasions during a year — two equinoxes and two solstices — that have astronomical significance and they mark the beginning of the four seasons.

 An equinox occurs when the length of the day and night is equal.
-Vernal equinox occurs on March 20 or 21, and it marks the beginning of Spring in the northern hemisphere of earth and the beginning of Fall in the southern hemisphere.
+Spring equinox occurs on March 20 or 21, and it marks the beginning of Spring in the northern hemisphere of earth and the beginning of Fall in the southern hemisphere.
 The autumnal equinox occurs on September 22 or 23 and it marks the beginning of Fall and Spring in the northern and southern hemispheres respectively.

 A solstice is the opposite of equinox in the sense that the earth is at its highest tilt away or towards the sun.
 The summer solstice occurs on June 21 or 22 and marks the beginning of Summer in the northern hemisphere, and the beginning of Winter in the southern hemisphere.
 The winter solstice occurs on December 21 or 22 and marks the beginning of Winter in the Northern hemisphere and the beginning of Summer in the southern hemisphere.